p1atdev/booru-tags-vscode/README.md

-# booru-tags README
+# Booru Tags Completion Extension for VSCode

-This is the README for your extension "booru-tags".
-After writing up a brief description, we recommend including the following sections.
+This extension provides completion of booru tags.

 ## Features